sindresorhus/ky/readme.md

 Upload progress event handler.

 > [!NOTE]
-> Requires [request stream support](https://caniuse.com/wf-fetch-request-streams).
+> Requires [request stream support](https://caniuse.com/wf-fetch-request-streams) and HTTP/2 for HTTPS connections (in Chromium-based browsers).
 In unsupported environments, this handler is silently ignored.

 The function receives these arguments:
 - `progress` is an object with these properties: